pydicom/pynetdicom/dev/_sources/user/events.rst.txt

     ae.add_supported_context(CTImageStorage)
     ae.start_server(('localhost', 11112), evt_handlers=handlers)

-If using a 3-tuple then the third value should be a list of objects that will be passed to the handler as extra parameters.
+If using a 3-tuple then the third item should be a list of objects that will be passed to the handler as extra parameters.

 The other way to bind handlers to events is through the